Link1-ST/MacroParserAnalyzer/README.md

 This program currently supports: MS Office 2003 file types -- .doc and .xls.

-Portions of the code for MacroParserAnalyzer are taken from from olevba and officeparser:
+Portions of the code for MacroParserAnalyzer are taken from olevba and officeparser:

   olevba: https://github.com/decalage2/oletools/blob/master/oletools/olevba.py